Registration for the 2021-22 NAIS Online EDL is now open! We've extended our Early Bird discounts through to April 30.

-The NAIS Equity Design Lab (EDL) is a leadership and professional development series.
-Each lab employs iterative design, mind science and other research, skill-building, and best and emerging practices.
-The goal is to develop innovative solutions and models that independent schools can use to address challenges and opportunities related to equity and social justice.
+The NAIS Online Equity Design Lab (EDL) is a leadership and professional development experience that encourages participant use and sharing of design principles, action research, collaborative skill-building, and best and emerging practices.
+The goal is to develop innovative solutions and models that independent schools can use to address challenges and opportunities related to equity and social justice inside and out of the classroom.

 This three-day interactive workshop will synthesize education research and practical classroom-based experience to address: